fedhere/FDSFE_FBianco/HW4/README.md

 # Due 10/12 at midnight

-You have to upload a _working_ notebook to your repo under folder HW4 based on
+Upload a _working_ notebook to your repo under folder HW4 based on

 https://github.com/fedhere/FDSfE_FBianco/blob/main/classdemo/linear_regression_in_detail.ipynb